 1. Make it Fun

-- old magazines and catalogs
+- Old magazines and catalogs

-- a corkboard (you choose the size) or large poster board paper
+- A corkboard (you choose the size) or large poster board paper

-- scissors, push pins, glue, tape, colorful pens, sharpies, & stickers
+- Scissors, push pins, glue, tape, colorful pens, sharpies, & stickers

-- the materials depend on your board base – corkboard or paper
+- The materials depend on your board base – corkboard or paper

 2. Decide on a Theme

 This step is important because it determines the images you’ll need to look for to create your board.
-Think about what you want for the rest of your year to look like.
+Think about what you want the rest of your year to look like.
 Think about what you want more or less of.
 What words or phrases come to mind?
 If you need help deciding on a word, here are 30 suggestions.

 3. Make Your Board Visible